Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2025-11-09-Second-Module-Post.md

 •	Remove partial dependencies (non-key attributes depending only on part of a composite key).

-Action taken: Split the table into separate tables:
+Action taken: Split the table into separate tables.

 Students (student details independent of courses).